RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Math/Rand/README.md

 # Rand

 ## Description
-Gets a random value from 0 to `max`(not included) and stores it in `store`
+Gets a random value from 0 to `max`(not included) and stores it in `store`.

 ## Parameters
 - `store`
-Variable from where to store the result
+Variable from where to store the result.
 - `max`
-Exclusive maximum for the random value to get
+Exclusive maximum for the random value to get.

 ## Return Value
 None.